University of Greenwich

 The University of Greenwich is a public university located in London and Kent, United Kingdom.
 Previous names include Woolwich Polytechnic and Thames Polytechnic.

 The university's main campus is at the Old Royal Naval College, which along with its Avery Hill campus, is located in the Royal Borough of Greenwich.
-Greenwich also has a satellite campus in Medway, Kent, as part of a shared campus.
+Greenwich also has a campus in Medway, Kent, as part of a shared campus.
 The university's range of subjects includes architecture, business, computing, mathematics, education, engineering, humanities, maritime studies, natural sciences, pharmacy and social sciences.
-Greenwich's alumni include two Nobel laureates: Abiy Ahmed and Charles K. Kao.
-It received a Silver rating in the UK government's Teaching Excellence Framework.

 History

-The university dates back to 1891, when Woolwich Polytechnic, the second-oldest polytechnic in the United Kingdom, opened in Woolwich.
+The university dates back to 1890, when Woolwich Polytechnic, the second-oldest polytechnic in the United Kingdom, opened in Woolwich.
 It was founded by Frank Didden, supported by and following the principles of Quintin Hogg, and opened to students in October 1891.
 Like Hogg's pioneering venture in London's Regent Street, it initially combined education with social and religious functions.

 In 1894 it focused on an educational role, concentrating on higher technical education appropriate to its location close to Woolwich Dockyard and the Royal Arsenal; William Anderson, director-general of the Ordnance Factories, was a trustee and later a member of the board of governors.
 Its premises were also used for day schools – the first Woolwich Polytechnic School was established in 1897.

 In 1970, Woolwich Polytechnic merged with part of Hammersmith College of Art and Building to form Thames Polytechnic.
 In the following years, Dartford College (1976), Avery Hill College of Education (1985), Garnett College (1987) and parts of Goldsmiths College and the City of London College (1988) were incorporated.

 In 1992, Thames Polytechnic was granted university status by the Major government (together with various other polytechnics) and renamed the University of Greenwich in 1993.
 On 1 January 1993, the Thames College of Health Care Studies, itself a merger of three local nursing and midwifery training schools, officially merged with the newly designated University of Greenwich, becoming a full faculty of the university.

 Formerly a UK government research agency, the Natural Resources Institute (NRI) was incorporated into the university in 1996.

 In 2001, the university gave up its historic main campus in the Bathway Quarter in Woolwich, relocating to its current main campus in Greenwich.